adaptyteam/adapty-docs/versioned_docs/version-3.0/event-flows.md

 - **Subscription started**
 - **Access level updated** to grant access to the user

 When the subscription renewal date comes, the subscription is renewed.
 In this case, the **Subscription renewal** event is created.
-Situations when the payment is not successful or when the user cancels the renewal are described in [Billing Issue Outcome Flow](webhook-flows#billing-issue-outcome-flow) and [Subscription Cancellation Flow](webhook-flows#subscription-cancellation-flow) respectively.
+Situations when the payment is not successful or when the user cancels the renewal are described in [Billing Issue Outcome Flow](event-flows#billing-issue-outcome-flow) and [Subscription Cancellation Flow](event-flows#subscription-cancellation-flow) respectively.

 <Zoom>
   <img src={require('./img_webhook_flows/Initial_Purchase_Flow.webp').default}
   style={{
-    border: 'none', /* border width and color
+    border: 'none', /* border width and color */
+    width: '700px', /* image width */
     display: 'block', /* for alignment */
     margin: '0 auto' /* center alignment */
   }}